wireshark/wireshark/doc/http3.md

 The decompression can fail due to several reasons:
 -  If the instruction count required by the compressed HTTP3 headers exceeds the maximal instruction count that the QPACK decoder is aware of, the decoding becomes "blocked".
-This situation can occure when the QUIC packets that carry the QPACK encoder instructions are dropped/reordered.
+This situation can occur when the QUIC packets that carry the QPACK encoder instructions are dropped/reordered.
 -  If the state of the decoder becomes invalid, which may happen when a "garbage" data is received on the QUIC stream.